By Celia Coates

-Posts in WINN explore the doubleness of experience too – what the personal self can discover and the public self is able to disclose about the nature of material and non-material realities.
+Posts in WINN explore a kind of doubleness of experience too – what the personal self can discover and how often the public self is not able to disclose what we have come to know about the nature of material and non-material realities.
 To differing extents we all have super powers although we live in a culture that suppresses and denies them.
-Schwartz’s book is a page-turner that I first read when it was republished in 2006.

 Schwartz describes some human superpowers this way:

 “I found myself fascinated by the complexities that seemed to lie hidden within the ordinariness of each of us.
 And that led me to recall some of the inexplicable gifts and capacities I had found in so many outwardly ordinary people.
 I remembered a musician who heard extraordinary Mozartian flashes of music in her head that she mostly never troubled to write down; a housewife who always knew when anyone in her large extended family was in trouble, no matter how far away the family member lived; one young man who worked at our local post office who could predict the weather several days in advance with virtual infallibility; a certain German refugee who had been too brutalized by the Nazis to hold a job anymore but who could walk into a betting parlor, make a modest wager, and never fail to walk away with enough to get him through a few days.
 Then there was Warden Day, a master lithographer who saw people’s auras so that she always seemed to know their state of health and even their mood of the moment.”